PaperSubmission-3/Context-Aware-Feature-Imputation-Disentanglement/README.md

 # BEEP
-This repository contains code to run the Structural Aware Clinical outcome prediction system.
+This repository contains code to run the Structural Aware Orthogonal Constraint (SAOC) Clinical outcome prediction system.

 ## Dataset
 Thanks for open-souring the project by beep https://github.com/allenai/BEEP/tree/main, we utilize the same strategy to filter the dataset from the MIMIC-III dataset ([download here](https://physionet.org/content/mimiciii-demo/1.4/)).
 You will also need to process and segment the dataset by the strategy in (https://github.com/LuChang-CS/semi-structured-icd-coding).